Harlon Carter

-Harlon Bronson Carter (August 10, 1913 – November 19, 1991) was an American advocate for gun rights and a leader of the National Rifle Association.
+Harlon Bronson Carter (August 10, 1913 – November 19, 1991) was an American advocate for gun rights and a leader of the National Rifle Association of America.
 Carter's 1977 election as NRA Executive Vice President marked a turning point for the organization.
 During his tenure, from 1977 to 1985, he shifted the organization's focus from promoting marksmanship and sports shooting towards strident advocacy for less restrictive gun laws.
 Under Carter's leadership, the NRA became less compromising on gun rights issues.
 It also tripled its membership and gained considerable political influence.

-When Carter was 17 years old he killed 15-year-old Ramón Casiano and was convicted of Casiano's murder, although this conviction was later overturned.
-This incident was not generally known during most of Carter's leadership of the NRA, but rose to greater prominence and infamy later.
+When Carter was 17 years old, he shot and killed 15-year-old Ramón Casiano.
+Though Carter was convicted of Casiano's murder, this conviction was later overturned on a technicality, and the incident was not generally known during most of Carter's leadership of the NRA, but rose to greater prominence and infamy later.

 Biography

 Carter was born in Granbury, Texas, and his family subsequently lived in Laredo, Texas.
 On March 3, 1931, 17-year-old Carter shot and killed 15-year-old Ramón Casiano.
 Carter believed that Casiano had information about the theft of his family's car, and, carrying a shotgun, he pointed it at Casiano and demanded that he return to the Carter home to submit to questioning.
 When Casiano refused Carter fatally shot him.
 No evidence tying Casiano with the car incident was ever found.
-He was convicted of murder, but the conviction was overturned by the Texas Court of Appeals, which found that the judge in the case had issued incorrect jury instructions regarding laws related to self-defense.
+Carter was convicted of murder, but the conviction was overturned by the Texas Court of Appeals, which found that the judge in the case had issued incorrect jury instructions regarding laws related to self-defense.

 Carter graduated from the University of Texas and from Emory University School of Law.
 In 1936, Carter began a career with the United States Border Patrol, where his father had also worked.
-Carter rose through the ranks and commanded the entire border patrol from 1950 through 1957 where he led Operation Wetback.
+Carter also holds the distinction of being the first Chief to have attended the Border Patrol Academy.
+Carter rose through the ranks and in 1950 was appointed chief of the Border Patrol until 1957 where he led Operation Wetback.
 From 1961 to 1970, Carter directed the Southwestern region of the Immigration and Naturalization Service.
 He retired from government service in 1970.

 Carter first joined the National Board of the NRA in 1951, and served as the organization's president from 1965-1967.
 In 1975, Carter became director of the NRA's lobbying arm, the Institute for Legislative Action.
 During the 1960s and 1970s, NRA leaders debated the organization's mission.
 Many of the organization's leaders believed that the NRA should focus on its traditional mission of promoting marksmanship and shooting sports.
 Carter, on the other hand, led a faction that wanted to see the NRA focus on advocating against gun control legislation.